-2.8 Offset and Boresight Alignment
+2.12 Offset and Boresight Alignment

 To ensure proper offset for your site and consistently good focus in all areas of the screen, a primary lens must be installed and its lens mount precisely adjusted in relation to internal optics as described below.
 If desired, an auxiliary lens can then be added to widen images for scope cinema displays.
 Warning!
 1) If the Motorized Auxiliary Lens Mount (MALM) is present, ensure to move the MALM to the OUT position before performing any lens calibrate or reset functions on the Motorized Primary Lens Mount to prevent collision between the projection lens and the MALM.
 2) Hazardous moving parts.
 Keep fingers and other body parts away.
 NOTES: 1) Projector must be fully assembled and powered up in its final location.
 2) Keep clear of rotating parts.
 Remotely operated motors may start to spin without warning.
 3) Avoid long hair, jewelry, and loose clothing exposure to the knobs during manual adjustment.
+4) In case of emergency, unplug the line cord to immediately halt movement of the lens mount.